2018–19 Old Dominion Monarchs women's basketball team

 The 2018–19 Old Dominion Monarchs women’s basketball team represented Old Dominion University during the 2018–19 NCAA Division I women's basketball season.
 The Monarchs, led by second-year head coach Nikki McCray-Penson, played their home games at Ted Constant Convocation Center and were members of Conference USA.

 They finished the season 21–11, 10–6 in C-USA play to finish in a tie for fifth place.
-They advanced to the quarterfinals of the C-USA women's tournament where they lost to WKU.
-They received an at-large to the Women's National Invitation Tournament where they lost to Villanova in the first round.
+They advanced to the quarterfinals of the C-USA women's tournament, where they lost to WKU.
+They received an at-large bid to the Women's National Invitation Tournament, where they lost to Villanova in the first round.